You may have heard about the pregnancy glow. But did you know that pregnancy can also make the skin dry?

 What Are The Complications Of Skin Dryness During Pregnancy?

 Excessive dryness of skin during pregnancy, combined with some pre-existing skin conditions, can lead to a few skin problems such as (7).

-- Eczema or atopic dermatitis: In this chronic condition the skin turns dry and flaky.
-The commonly affected areas include the face, upper chest, and neck.
+- Eczema: In this chronic condition the skin turns dry and flaky.
+The commonly affected areas include the legs, abdomen, neck, and arms.
 If not treated, it could lead to red rashes and other skin problems.
-It is not a worrisome condition and can be treated in time with medications.
+It can be treated in time with medications.